dankraus/padawan360/README.md

 Install the libraries from the Libraries folder.
 Upload the corresponding padawan360_body sketch from the `padawan360_body` folder for your Arduino (UNO or Mega) sketch to the Arduino.
 There is one for the UNO and one for the Mega.

+Review the sketch as there are some configuration options at the top of the sketch with descriptive comments that you may want to adjust to control speed levels, turn speed,

 #### I2C

 This is optional.
 If you want to trigger light effects in the dome via slipring, connect A4 SLC to SLC on the slipring board and A5 SDA on the Arduino to SDA on the slipring board.